marwan25-07/CAT/README.md

 The '**tutorial**' script provides a working example of the model in use, where uses can submit a SMILES reaction to determine the most optimal solvent.
 Further instructions on how to prepare the model for use is provided in the script.

 ## Contact
-If you have any queries please feel free to contact Marwan via [email](mz354@ic.ac.uk).
+If you have any queries please feel free to contact Marwan via email at mz354@ic.ac.uk.